chillingstar/limbo/README.md

 2. Install dependencies: `bun install`

-3. Set up the MongoDB database and configure the connection in the `.env` file.

-4. Start the development server: `bun run dev`
+3. Start the development server: `bun run dev`

-5. Open your browser and navigate to `http://localhost:8080`, or whatever port that you entered.
+4. Open your browser and navigate to `http://localhost:443`, or whatever port that you entered.

 ## Notice